mobilecoinfoundation/mobilecoin/crypto/ring-signature/README.md

 However, most things having to do with the TxOut Public key and the TxOut shared secret live in the `mc-transaction-core` crate, one level higher.
-Most of the actual blockchain data structures are defined there.
+Most of the actual blockchain data structures are defined in `mc-blockchain-types`.